-As set forth above under "Fees and Compensation," we (and/or Stifel) may receive Revenue Sharing from private fund sponsors or managers to whom we refer Clients for investments.
-We (and/or Stifel) may similarly receive payments from mutual funds in which Clients invest.
-Clients should also refer to the "Brokerage Practices" section above for a discussion of research services that certain Advisers may provide to our firm, Financial Advisors, and/or to Stifel.
+As set forth above under "Fees and Compensation," we have the ability to receive Revenue Sharing from some private fund sponsors or managers to whom we refer Clients for investments.
+We may similarly receive payments from mutual funds in which Clients invest.